Perfect Short Ballerina Nails at Home – DIY Step-by-Step

 Start by trimming your nails to a medium-short length.

-Leave about 1–2 mm of free edge to create the foundation for your ballerina shape.
+1–2 mm of free edge to create the foundation for your ballerina shape.

 2. File the Sides Gently Inward